High-energy neutrino emission from magnetised jets of rapidly rotating protomagnetars: High-energy neutrino emission

 Neutrino propagation is simulated using {\tt nuSQuIDS} \citep{Arguelles21}, while neutrino oscillation parameters are fixed to the best fit values provided by {\tt NuFIT 2021} \citep{Esteban2020}.
 The propagation is discontinued once the neutrinos reach $R_*$.
 For a source distance $D$, the neutrino flux is given by $\phi_\nu = (1/4\pi D^2)dN_\nu/dE_\nu$, while the neutrino fluence $\Phi_\nu$ is the time integral of $\phi_\nu$ until $t_{\rm bo}$.
 We adopt a source distance of $D=100\, {\rm Mpc}$ for our calculations.
-For the parameters that we have chosen, $\tau_h>1$ throughout the majority of the neutrino emission phase, so the photopion production is caused almost entirely by a thermal photon spectrum.
-The boosted photon spectrum is such that for neutrinos above $1\,{\rm TeV}$, the effective optical depth is $f_{p\gamma}=1$.
-The corresponding $\varepsilon_{p,{\rm min}}$ for the photopion production energy threshold lies below our energy range, so the neutrino energy where $\phi_\nu$ becomes flat is determined by boosting $\varepsilon_{p,{\rm min}}^\prime$ to the observer frame.
+For the parameters that we have chosen, $\tau_h>1$ throughout the majority of the neutrino emission phase, so the photopion production is caused mostly by a thermal photon spectrum.
+In the case of RSG progenitors, $\Gamma_j\sim 10^4 - 10^5$ after $\approx 400$ s, which in turn reduces $\tau_h$ significantly during late emission.
+The non-thermal photons after this time have maximum energies $\sim 10$ TeV and their number density $n_\gamma$ drops significantly when compared to the number density of thermal photons.
+This decline results in $f_{p\gamma}\ll 1$ and very few neutrinos are produced.